The Empty Man (film): Post-production

-When test screenings occurred, Prior was told to assemble a cut almost immediately after production had ended.
+The crew had found itself with several unexpected months to start on its working cut due to the production pause, but after filming wrapped, Prior was told he had to assemble a version of the print for test screenings almost immediately.
+“It was some ridiculous overlong thing,” Prior said in an interview.
+“We just hadn’t had a chance to really fully digest it yet.”
 Following low test scores, the studio began panicking over losing a tax rebate from South Africa due to impending deadlines.
-The producers assembled their own 90 minute version of the film (over 45 minutes shorter than Prior's original), which tested even worse.
-This led Prior to delivering his final cut of the film with six extra minutes (in which he would later consider it a rough edit in an interview) he initially intended to cut out.
+Prior ultimately delivered his final cut of the film with six extra minutes (in which he would later consider it a rough edit in an interview) he initially intended to cut out.
+Post-production of the film was also strongly impacted by the Disney acquisition of 21st Century Fox, which was initiated in December 2017.

 Release

-The Empty Man was theatrically released on October 23, 2020, by 20th Century Studios (by mistake, the film was released under the 20th Century Fox banner despite the studio's name change on January 17, 2020).
+The Empty Man was theatrically released on October 23, 2020, by 20th Century Studios (the film features the former 20th Century Fox logo despite the studio's name change earlier that year).
 The film was originally scheduled for release on August 7, 2020, but was delayed to December 4 due to the COVID-19 pandemic, before being moved up to the October date following the shifting of Death on the Nile.

 In the United Kingdom, the movie skipped a theatrical release entirely, instead being released on Disney+ via Star Hub and other VOD services on February 19, 2021.

 Reception

 Box office

 The Empty Man grossed $3 million in the United States and Canada, and $1.8 million in other territories, for a worldwide total of $4.8 million.

 The film grossed $1.3 million from 2,027 theaters in its opening weekend, finishing fourth at the box office.
-53% of the audience was male, with 53% also being over the age of 25.
-Analysts blamed the film's low box office performance on the audience's initial assumption of another creepypasta-based supernatural teen horror film in the vein of movies like Slender Man and The Bye Bye Man, and zero marketing push from the studio, with social media analytics corporation RelishMix saying: "The campaign on social for 20th's The Empty Man dropped just one week ago on [October] 16.
-Any normal campaign for an indie, one-off high concept or awards contender will obviously drop at least two months out — at the latest."
+Analysts blamed the film's low box office performance on the audience's initial assumption of another creepypasta-based supernatural teen horror film in the vein of films like Slender Man and The Bye Bye Man, hesitation to return to theatres due to the ongoing COVID-19 pandemic, and zero marketing push from the studio, with social media analytics corporation RelishMix saying: "The campaign on social for 20th's The Empty Man dropped just one week ago on [October] 16.
+Any normal campaign for an indie, one-off high concept or awards contender will obviously drop at least two months out—at the latest."
 The film fell 57% in its second weekend to $561,000, then made $294,350 in its third.